pnp/powerautomate-samples/samples/sharepoint-hide-page-title/README.md

 * [Download](solution/switch-page-type.zip) the `.zip` from the `solution` folder
 * [Import](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/) the `.zip` file using **My Flows** > **Import** > **Upload** within Microsoft Flow.
+* In the "Review Package Content" section, click the "Update" option for Import Setup on the Switch Page Type Resource and change it to New.
 * After the flow is imported, edit the Flow trigger to point to a site in your tenant.
 * Edit the Document library id to the Site Pages library id from the site you chose.
 The id can be found on the Library Settings page URL as a QueryString parameter:
  ![library id](assets/lib-id.PNG)